garybentley/languagetool-test/README.md

 * Catalan has NOT been ported because of these serious issues.
 It is removed from the pom.xml file.
 * it/MorfologikItalianSpellerRule doesn't set the category or add an example pair like other languages.
 * it/ItalianRuleDisambiguator remove class, is only a wrapper around XmlRuleDisambiguator and not needed.
+* it needs more tests.
+* consider creating a HybridDisambiguator, polish and portuguese both use a hybrid with the same semantics, i.e. a multiwordchunker+xmlruledisambiguator.
+Could have a HyrbridDisambiguator(Disambiguator...) that then chains the disambiguate method.
+* pt consider passing an IStemmer to the PortugueseTagger, it's creating one for every tag call.
+* Maybe change ResourceDataBroker.getWordTokenizer to return a Tokenizer rather than WordTokenizer.
+* pt/PortugueseTagger is creating duplicate DictionaryLookups within it's own call stack.
+Remove the duplication.
+* inconsistent rules created in getRelevantRules, for instance some languages return a EmptyLineRule some don't, why?
+* pt/PortugueseUnitConversionRule uses a Locale.GERMAN for the number format.
+* Rules like AbstractCompoundRule could be created from a config file, see pl/CompoundRule, de/CompoundRule for examples.
+* PortugalPortuguese/BrazilianPortuguese getRelevantRules contains duplicate rule PostReformPortugueseCompoundRule addition.
+* en/EnglishDashRule doesn't set a category.
+* extensions of AbstractDashRule apply conflicting categories, de it is COMPOUNDING, pt it is TYPOGRAPHICAL, en doesn't set it, pl doesn't set it, ru doesn't set it.

 ## The information below is from the standard LanguageTool README